 Lastly, there was a study done on college students, who we all know are lacking in the sleep department.
 The students who used a weighted blanket for a semester showed significant improvements in their overall sleep quality and anxiety levels.
 As mental health awareness is becoming more prominent on college campuses, this is something we can all get behind.

-While our Sleepers and Nappers are very helpful for improving sleep quality, you should still practice good bedtime habits (we’re not miracle workers, after all).
+While our weighted comforter and Nappers are very helpful for improving sleep quality, you should still practice good bedtime habits (we’re not miracle workers, after all).
 Some ways to improve your snoozes even more include:

 Did you know?

 A brown bat relies on 19.9 hours of sleep a day while a giraffe only needs 1.9!